Amazon RDS PostgreSQL Setup Guide

 Enable database access

-Grant Fivetran's data processing servers access to your database server.
-How you grant access depends on whether or not your database instance is in a VPC.
+Grant the Fivetran data processing servers access to your database instance.
+How you configure access depends on whether your instance is in a VPC:

 Configure security group